Lincoln University School of Nursing RN - BSN Program

 $263.00/credit hour tuition for non-nursing courses

-In addition to the tuition and fees charged by the University, nursing students are assessed $125 per credit hour for each nursing course.
-The nonnursing lab fees include $35 per course, $15 per credit hour technology fee and $55 online course fee.
+In addition to the tuition and fees the University charges, nursing students are assessed $125 per credit hour for each nursing course (as listed above).
+The non-nursing lab fees include $35 per course, $15 per credit hour technology fee and $55 online course fee.

 Kaplan testing fees are assessed each semester.
 Students are required to provide transportation to and from campus and practicum/clinical experiences.